 Rough and ready.
-So quick to put together, yet this apple and peach pastry is so incredibly delicious with a good vanilla ice cream.
+So quick to put together, yet this rustic apple and peach tart is so incredibly delicious with a good vanilla ice cream.

-While I used a good vanilla ice cream, this pastry would go very well with a gin and tonic ice cream, if gin and tonics are a drink you appreciate.
+While I used a good vanilla ice cream, this rustic peach tart would go very well with a gin and tonic ice cream if a gin and tonic drink you appreciate.
+You will need an ice cream maker, of course.
+Then you could also make this cucumber and gin sorbet.

-Apple and peach pastry with vanilla ice cream
+Rustic apple and peach tart with vanilla ice cream

 - 2 apples